richardadalton/dockerKafkaPy/readme.md

 Example of running Kafka in Docker, and a producer and consumer in Python.

 ## Implementation
 When the Kafka container is running, run producer.py.
 It will publish messages to Kafka.
-Run consumer.py.
-It will consume the messages.
+Running one or both of consumer1.py and consumer2.py will consume the messages.

 ## Installation